wurmlab/genomicscourse/2019/practicals/population_genetics/popgen.md

 ├── results
 └── WHATIDID.txt
 ```

+You will only need the `snp.vcf` file we created in the last practical and place it into the appropriate input (if you don't have this file, you can download it from [here](https://github.com/wurmlab/genomicscourse/blob/master/2016-BIO721P/data/popgen/vcf/snp.vcf.gz "Download vcf"), if you do this you will need to replace 'snp.vcf' with 'snp.vcf.gz' in the code below).

 It's a good idea to note down the results of your analysis in the results directory, as well as saving any graph you make.

 The package `adegenet` uses a object called `r genlight`.
 To create it, we need to input a matrix where each row is an individual and each column is a locus (i.e. a SNP position).
 We can do this using bcftools: